northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmarray.md

 ::::

 ## Resource Allotment in Job Arrays
 When submitting an array and setting its size with many dimensions, please use the `%` symbol to indicate how many jobs run simultaneously.
-Whenever you specify the memory, number of nodes, number of CPUs, or other specifications, they will be applied to each job for the array.
-For example, the following code specifies an array of 600 jobs, with 20 running at a time:
+When you specify the memory, number of nodes, number of CPUs, or other specifications, they will be applied to each job for the array.
+For example, the following code specifies an array of 600 jobs, with 20 jobs running at a time:

 :::{code}
 #!/bin/bash